sillycowvalley/Hopper/Source/Projects/6502SBC/HopperBASIC/Docs/HopperBASICSpec.md

 - **`DIR`** - List saved programs
 - **`DEL "name"`** - Delete saved program
 - **`FORMAT`** - Format storage system

+### Console Auto-Load Feature ✅ NEW
+- **`filename`** - Typing any saved program name at the command prompt automatically loads and runs it
+- Works with colon-separated commands: `myprogram : PRINT "after"`
+- Works with comments: `myprogram ! this will load and run`
+- If file doesn't exist, falls back to normal identifier processing (undefined variable error)
+- Minimal overhead - only checks file existence for unrecognized identifiers

 ### Debug Commands (DEBUG build only)
 - **`HEAP`** - Show heap memory layout